Skip to main content

 Alias Architecture

 Every component token aliases a global primitive, never a raw value.
 This creates a traceable chain: comp/button/normal/size → sizing/9 → 36px.
-Changing one global value cascades everywhere.
-No orphaned values, no magic numbers.
+One change cascades everywhere.

 04